crums-io/crums-pub/big_pic.md

 definitely a ledger, or part of a ledger.
 That it's hard to pin down which it is, I think, underscores how related these 2 concepts are.

-Here's the proposition (a definition, really): every modern receipt is recorded in *some* ledger.
+Here's the proposition (a definition, really):
+>  Every modern receipt is recorded in *some* ledger.
 A receipt, then, can be seen as a tearout of one or a few entries from a ledger.

 In many cases, when transacting with an outside party, an entry in one ledger references a receipt (an entry) from another ledger.
 So *receipts are both inputs to, and outputs from,